Tishj/Cluster_Game/README.md

 - `index` for the cell's index.
 - 6 `neigh` variables, one for each direction, containing the index of a neighboring cell or -1 if is there is no neighbor.

+Next line: An integer `yourColors`
+Next `yourColors` lines: 2 space-separated integers:
+- `index` for the color's index.
+- `maxAmount` for the max amount of pellets of that color.

-Next line: An integer `numberOfColors`
+Next line: An integer `opponentColors`
-Next `numberOfColors` lines: 2 space-separated integers:
+Next `opponentColors` lines: 2 space-separated integers:
 - `index` for the color's index.
 - `maxAmount` for the max amount of pellets of that color.